-A- Yes, groups of 5 and less can and will possibly be paired with other smaller groups when business volume is high.
-However, you can always request ( additional fee ) a guaranteed private range.
+A- We try to offer private ranges to everyone.
+However, small groups can and will possibly be paired with other smaller groups when business volume is high.

 Axes are to be counted and distributed solely for proper use.
 They are to be distributed in and limited to designated use area.
 When not in use they are to be secured away from any non-employees.